Austin-opps/challenge/README.md

 # Speed Detector
 This program takes a car speed value then if the value is less than 70 it should print "Ok" else for every 5km/s above 70 it should give one demerit point and print the total number of demerit points. if the demerit points reach 12 points it should print "license suspended"

+# Net salary calculator
+this program calculates the PAYEE tax and deductions like NHIF and NSSF. it should also calculate the net salary.